magomimmo/modern-cljs/doc/tutorial-14.md

 ![FictionShopping][8]

-Let's know go back for a while and see what happens if we enable again the JavaScript engine of the browser: open again the Setting of the Developer Tools and enable the JavaScript engine by unmarking the Disable JavaScript check-box.
+Let's know go back for a while and see what happens if we re-enable the JavaScript engine of the browser: open again the Setting of the Developer Tools and enable the JavaScript engine by unmarking the `Disable JavaScript` check-box.

-Next reload the [shopping.html][3] URL and finally click the `Calculate` button again.
+Next reload the [shopping.html][3] page and finally click the `Calculate` button again.

 ![FictionShopping2][9]

 Ops, it seems that the Ajax version of the Shopping Calculator does not work anymore as expected.
-What's happening?
+What did happen?

 ### Fix the failed virtual test